Advocate for Policy Reform or Legislation

 Remember that change may not happen overnight:

 - Keep at it.
-Effective advocacy takes time and persistent action.
-Continue your efforts to build the support and buy-in you need to be successful, even if it means repeating your actions.
+Good advocacy takes time and ongoing action.
+Keep building the support you need to succeed, even if it means doing something over and over again.

 - Check on how it’s going.
 If you’re not getting results, take another look at your action plan.
 What’s working and what’s not?
 What haven’t you tried?
 What could you change?